 These services both cost $12.95 USD for a single month of coverage, which puts them firmly at the higher end of the pricing spectrum.
 That said, both Surfshark and ExpressVPN offer significantly reduced prices for users who are willing to commit to longer subscriptions upfront.

 ExpressVPN comes very close to cutting its monthly price in half if you sign up for its annual plan.
-Surfshark goes even further, though, with a one-year subscription costing $77.88.
+Surfshark goes even further, though, with a two six-month subscriptions totalling just $77.88.
 If you’re considering this, though, you really may as well just get the two-year subscription since it works out$18 cheaper.

 Each of these VPNs includes a 30-day money-back guarantee.
 Although you will have to pay upfront, this means you can try them both out and claim a full refund if they fail to impress you.
 Additionally, Surfshark now offers a 7-day free trial for users who sign up using Google Play or iTunes.